-The total duration of the speaking test, from the beginning of (A) to the end of (D), should be approximately 10-15 minutes.
-Note that only (D) is assessed.
+The total duration of the speaking test, from the beginning of (A) to the end of (D), should be approximately 10-15 minutes and recorded in full.

+Note that only (D) is to be assessed.

 The speaking test must be conducted in English throughout.

-- 8 The speaking tests must take place under examination conditions.
-The Centre must provide adequate supervision to ensure that candidates leaving the room for the speaking tests do not communicate with those waiting to enter. - 9 No other person should be present during the speaking test, with the exception of another teacher/ examiner, moderator or representative of Cambridge. - 10 Candidates must not bring any notes into the examination room, or use a dictionary. - 11 There is a range of speaking test cards, and the examiner (not the candidate) chooses the card for each candidate.
-Please use as wide a variety of the cards as possible during the speaking tests at the Centre.
-To give candidates every chance to do themselves justice, select the speaking test card with care.
-The warm-up may give the examiner an indication of the best card to select. - 12 The examiner should face the candidate, with a table or desk in between.
-Candidates should not be able to see notes made on Speaking Examination Summary Forms or similar paperwork.
+- 9. Examination conditions must prevail in the area where the speaking tests take place.
+Adequate supervision must be provided to ensure that candidates leaving the examination room do not communicate with those waiting to enter. - 10.
+No other person should be present during the speaking test, with the exception of another teacher/ examiner, moderator or representative of Cambridge. - 11.
+Candidates cannot bring any notes into the examination room.
+They are not allowed to consult dictionaries. - 12.
+A range of speaking assessment cards is provided, and the examiner (not the candidate) chooses the card to be used for each candidate.
+As wide a variety as possible of the cards should be used during the speaking tests at the Centre.
+In order that candidates are given every chance to do themselves justice, the speaking assessment card should be selected with care.
+The warm-up may give the examiner an indication of the best card to select but the examiner must not allow the candidate to lead the choice of topic. - 13.
+The examiner should be positioned so that he/she is facing the candidate, with a table or desk in between, and not allow candidates to see notes made on Speaking Examination Summary Forms or similar paperwork.